Historiography of Germany: Medieval and early modern

 The Die Deutschen Inschriften project begun in 1934 collects and redacts medieval and early modern inscriptions in Germany.

-Justus Möser (1720 - 1794), was a German jurist, best known for his innovative history of Osnabrück (1768) which stressed social and cultural themes.
+Justus Möser (1720-1794) was a German jurist best known for his innovative history of Osnabrück (1768) which stressed social and cultural themes.

 19th century

 Hegel and Marx

-Georg W. F. Hegel introduced Hegelianism and Hegelian Dialectic.
+Georg Wilhelm Friedrich Hegel introduced the Hegelian dialectic.

 Another important German thinker was Georg Wilhelm Friedrich Hegel, whose theory of historical progress ran counter to Ranke's approach.
-In Hegel's own words, his philosophical theory of "World history... represents the development of the spirit's consciousness of its own freedom and of the consequent realization of this freedom.".
+In Hegel's own words, his philosophical theory of "World history... represents the development of the spirit's consciousness of its own freedom and of the consequent realization of this freedom."
 This realization is seen by studying the various cultures that have developed over the millennia, and trying to understand the way that freedom has worked itself out through them:

 Hegel's main historical enterprise was to study the emergence of the idea of freedom.
 Starting with China and India, which gave a very limited scope to freedom, he moves to ancient Persia and Greece, which had much more sophisticated views, and then to Rome, which added a policy of rule by law.
 Christianity added a positive spirit to the Roman idea of freedom, but during the Middle Ages, according to Hegel, tight Church control led to stagnation.
 The breakthrough for freedom came during the Renaissance, and especially during the Reformation.
 Hegel concludes that the constitutional monarchy of the Germanic and Scandinavian states, and Britain, represents so far the highest stage of freedom.
 He dismisses democracy as a step backward.
 He uses a three-stage approach: the status quo is the "thesis", the challenge to it (as represented by Socrates, Christianity, and Luther) is the "antithesis" with the outcome being a synthesis at a higher stage of development of freedom.

-Karl Marx built upon Hegelian thought to introduce Historical materialism.
+Karl Marx built upon Hegelian thought to develop historical materialism.

 Karl Marx followed the Hegelian dialectic method, but inverting it to make material factors (especially economic factors) superior to virtual forces.
 Marx introduced the concept of historical materialism into the study of world historical development.
 In his conception, the economic conditions and dominant modes of production determined the structure of society at that point.
 In his view five successive stages in the development of material conditions would occur in Western Europe.
 The first stage was primitive communism where property was shared and there was no concept of "leadership".
 This progressed to a slave society where the idea of class emerged and the State developed.
-Feudalism was characterized by an aristocracy working in partnership with a Church and the emergence of the Nation-state.
-Capitalism appeared after the bourgeois revolution when the capitalists (or their merchant predecessors) overthrew the feudal system and established a market economy, with private property and Parliamentary democracy.
+Feudalism was characterized by an aristocracy working in partnership with a Church and the emergence of the nation state.
+Capitalism appeared after the bourgeois revolution when the capitalists (or their merchant predecessors) overthrew the feudal system and established a market economy, with private property and parliamentary democracy.
 Marx then predicted the eventual proletarian revolution that would result in the attainment of socialism, followed by Communism, where property would be communally owned.